Be1hl2/Executive-Sales-Performance-Profitability-Dashboard/README.md

 A dedicated product analysis page was developed to evaluate:

-Revenue by Product Category
+Revenue by Product Category,
-Profit by Category
+Profit by Category,
-Brand Contribution
+Brand Contribution,
-Product Contribution by Customer Segment
+Product Contribution by Customer Segment,
 Regional Product Performance

 This analysis helps identify high-performing products, margin erosion, and profitability opportunities.